 There’s a new 60MP sensor of course but there’s the same large and more rugged rangefinder of the M10 and the same body dimensions, that echo the later film-based cameras, and there are several small but highly effective refinements.

-First, the removable brass bottom plate has been replaced with a fixed aluminium plate and the quick-release mechanism of Leica Q and SL type battery.
+First, the removable brass bottom plate has been replaced with a fixed aluminium plate and the quick-release mechanism of the Leica Q and SL type battery.
 However, unlike those two models, this new design isn’t compatible with those models.
 Once removed it reveals the SD card slot.
 There’s only room for one slot but the inclusion of 64GB of internal memory is very welcome.
 While most options for saving files between the two are available, the choice to save RAW to internal only while JPEGs are written to the external media is an odd choice – let’s hope the option to reverse this is offered in a future f/w update.
 Also odd is the decision not to offer in-camera JPEGs in Adobe RGB.
-Few photographers want sRGB, if ever.

 Leica M11 controls and layout

 The control layout was improved with the M10 and this is taken further in the M11.
-The front slightly difficult to operate ‘focus’ button has gone and replaced now by a small customisable function button close to the shutter release towards the front.
+The front slightly difficult-to-operate ‘focus’ button has gone and been replaced now by a small customisable function button close to the shutter release towards the front.
 As a Q2 user though I would have preferred this to have been in the same position, sitting slightly more rearward.
 Even so, this and the realigning of the M11’s operation, menus, and info screens with the SL2 and Q2 is most welcome.

 Other manufacturers should take note of Leica’s approach to the custom button operation.
-On the M11, a quick press enables or disables the chosen function a long press gives direct access to a list of some 20 plus functions that would otherwise be accessed from the main menu.
+On the M11, a quick press enables or disables the chosen function a long press gives direct access to a list of some 20-plus functions that would otherwise be accessed from the main menu.
 This is an improvement over the Q2’s eight directly accessible items, though you can select more but it’s a case of turning some off to add new ones.
 While it can be achieved from the same menu it’s still better than most other makers’ customisable offerings, however, the M11’s is the best I’ve seen and I hope that Leica might update the Q2’s operation to match.
 What’s more, the FN button on the rear of the M11 mirrors the operation of the top plate button, so it’s far easier on muscle memory.